 When I came back to my church, I asked everyone what ‘slaying in the spirit’ was.
 As expected, no one knew anything about it.
 Asking our liberal pastor would be akin to asking a cow for directions to the closest railway station.
 Besides, these sort of trends were in their infancy and had not yet taken hold of widely.
 I researched it as best as I could and by God’s grace rightly concluded that there was no scriptural evidence to support it.
 The only evidences were signs of judgement, like Eli falling backwards from his chair and breaking his neck and dying and the soldiers who came to arrest Jesus falling back.

-I recently heard a pastor preach on Youtube that the filling of the Holy Spirit is not like the filling of a vessel, but rather like the filling of the sail on a boat.
+I recently heard a pastor preach on YouTube that the filling of the Holy Spirit is not like the filling of a vessel, but rather like the filling of the sail on a boat.
 It is indeed an interesting way of describing this filling as the filling of the sail gives direction to the boat, unlike these fake fillings where all people wanted were the experiences.
 Now that I think about it, the name being slain (killed) in the spirit itself should have been the biggest clue.
+God fills us in the same proportion that we empty ourselves and yield to Him -not by someone placing his hand on your head and knocking you down.

 Then and now

 29 years is a long time -a big slice of one’s life if you will.
 It’s almost the same length of time that I lived in Bombay and now I’ve completed an equivalent amount of time all over my beautiful country.
 During this period, I’ve been to all kinds of churches and worn myself thin.
-I see happy people, (apparently ignorance is bliss) but then maybe I’ve been a fool to have asked God for the gift of discernment of spirits.
+I see happy people, (apparently ignorance is bliss) but then maybe I’ve been a fool to have asked God for the gift of discernment.
 An unusually analytical mind does not help either.
 I’m amazed that people will ape each other without any real concern for the truth.
 It is as if all are sheep who will listen to any shepherd and reinforce each others behavior and keep them in bondage.
-It is as if the need to belong is greater than the truth.
+It is as if the need to belong and hollow tradition is greater than the truth.
 That probably explains why seemingly genuine fellow believers were/are comfortable following a ritualized form of Christianity.
+Anyway, God has his people everywhere, but I will be true to what has been revealed to me.
+I refuse to ape them.

-I’m still struggling with tithing, pastors wearing ridiculous attire and matching colors with the festivals (I don’t think that even after smoking pot I could ever imagine Jesus or his disciples wearing such ridiculous clothes), Celebrating the “birthday” of Jesus in imitation of other religions.
+I’m still struggling with tithing, pastors wearing ridiculous attire and matching colors with the festivals (I don’t think that even after smoking pot I could ever imagine Jesus or his disciples wearing such ridiculous clothes), Celebrating the “birthday” of Jesus in imitation of other religions where gods have birthdays.
 (Not that we know the date.
 However shepherds being out with their flocks could mean spring time when the sheep would give birth) The latest avatar of nonsense seems to be the draping of the cross with a cloth (for what???) with again different colors to sync with the tones of the festivals.

-The same goes for pictures of “Jesus” whom no one from the last several generations has seen and of course scripture verses hanging on the walls.
+The same goes for pictures of “Jesus” whom no one since the last several centuries has seen and of course scripture verses hanging on the walls.
 Nothing wrong with scripture verses here, except that they are meant to be studied in context and meditated upon and internalized and obeyed and not just hung around as lucky talismans.
+I’m sure when the Antichrist reveals himself, he will come in the likeness of the Jesus of the pictures and movies.

-Sadly, the reformation was either a Roman Catholic inspired stunt to distract people from their atrocities and tyranny or if it was a true God ordained movement it was only partial, which was good enough for Martin Luther’s time but those who came after it followed it like a new religion -a lot of what Protestant churches follow today have their roots in the RC church… special veneration and weird costumes of pastors, order of service, non voluntary collection of money through spiritual blackmail and peer pressure, occult steeples and bells on churches, infant baptism, communion wafers, the church choir.
+Sadly, the reformation was either a Roman Catholic inspired stunt to distract people from their atrocities and tyranny or if it was a true God ordained movement it was only partial, which was good enough for Martin Luther’s time but those who came after it followed it like a new religion -Roman Catholicism part II.
+A lot of what Protestant churches follow today have their roots in the RC church… special veneration and weird costumes of pastors, order of service, non voluntary collection of money through spiritual blackmail and peer pressure, occult steeples and bells on churches, infant baptism, communion wafers, the church choir etc…

 Looks like we’ve probably been slowly infiltrated by the Jesuits, Wiccans and satanists.
 The other things they have imported are “worship leaders” who stand in front which is inspired by Rock music bands which many of them idolize.
 They forget that when a band performs, they are the targets for the praise and adoration of the crowd.
 The “special numbers” which people and kids present as if at some talent show.
 Evangelism, instead of being led by the Spirit of God, are done using methods often copied from the business world to whom the church is supposed to be an example.
 Embarrassingly, I did all of this too when I didn’t know any better.